-- All systematic reviews should essentially follow appropriate guidelines.
+- Systematic reviews should follow appropriate guidelines.
 The PRISMA guidelines (http://www.prisma-statement.org/) include a checklist and an example of a flow diagram used to show the article selection process; these documents contain information that is relevant to all types of systematic review.
 Authors may also refer to MOOSE guidelines for systematic reviews of observational studies, and ENTREQ guidelines for systematic reviews of qualitative studies.
 Systematic reviews must be novel and necessary, and must include sound rationale, address a clear question, clearly state the outcome(s) of interest, and demonstrate a comprehensive search for articles.
 A methods section should state the search terms and describe techniques (name article sources, such as bibliographic databases, and article evaluation criteria, including description of how article quality was assessed).
 A results section should cover the numbers of studies screened, included and excluded (including reasons for exclusion), and explicitly state the characteristics of studies.
 A discussion section should incorporate a summary of the evidence and its relevance to key groups, along with discussion of the limitations of the review.
 A conclusion section should include an interpretation of the findings, and suggestions for future research.

-1.6.7 Tables and figures
+- Tables and figures

 2. Figures: Figures include graphs/charts, diagrams and photographs or other images.
-Graphs/charts must be drawn using a computer program, such as MS Excel, GraphPad, etc. Photographs should be saved as JPEG or TIFF files.
-Diagrams drawn in MS Word can be submitted as DOC or DOCX files.
-Figures should be 300 dpi for color, 600 dpi for grayscale and 1200 dpi for line art.
+Graphs/charts must be drawn using a computer program, such as MS Excel, GraphPad, etc.

 All references must be written in English and Vancouver referencing style.
 Number references in superscript in the order cited in the text.
-General claims can be supported using general sources (e.g. a review), but specific claims need to be supported by specific sources (e.g. research article(s)).
+General claims can be supported using general sources (e.g., a review), but specific claims need to be supported by specific sources (e.g., research article(s)).
 References should only refer to respected sources, and unpublished data should not be cited.
 References must be verified by the author(s) against the original documents.
 For articles printed in a language other than English, indicate the language in parentheses after the article title.
 If a cited publication has more than 6 authors, list the first 6 authors followed by “et al.”.
 The title of a journal should be abbreviated according to the List of Journals Indexed in Index Medicus / NLM NIH.
-Telescope page numbers, e.g.1: 125-9, e.g.2: 181-95, should be used.
+Telescope page numbers, e.g.,1: 125-9, e.g.,2: 181-95, should be used.

 Examples of Referencing Style: